Promoting Professional Development and Best Practice in EE

 Get your own copy of Climate Choices

 - Purchase a print copy of Climate Choices from NIFI

-- Download the PDF of Climate Choices from NIFI
+- Download the PDF of Climate Choices

 - Moderator Resources for Using Climate Choices, including a moderator's guide, participant survey form, and a starter video.